Independent Study Links

 - A set of practice exams is available from ETS, the maker of the HiSet Test.
 Each test is half the length of the real test, and you get immediate feedback on whether you answered the question right.
 At the end of the test, you get a score that will tell you how ready you are for the real test.

 - Mometrix Academy offers video lectures and interactive quizzes for all of the HiSet study topics.

 - McGraw Hill offers study aids and practice with each of the five GED subtests: reading, writing, math, science, and social studies.
 On the top left corner you will links to full practice tests.
 If you click on any individual chapter, additional links will appear on the left with things like flashcards, content summaries, and quizzes.
 (These on-line materials were created in conjunction with the Contemporary GED textbook series, but they can be useful even if you don't have the books.)

 - TV411 has videos and online activities, and worksheet downloads to that teach pre-GED (basic skills) in reading, writing, math, vocabulary, financial literacy, and science.

 - The Five Paragraph Essay Wizard offers help on writing effective essays.

-- Jones Library card holders can take LearningExpress Library's practice HiSET test.
+- Jones Library card holders can take LearningExpress Library's practice HiSET or GED tests.
 Register using your name, email address, and create a password to set up an account and take the practice test.

 - The College Board (makers of the Accuplacer Test) provide information and a set of sample questions for each test.